Niagara County Community College

 The College’s curricula are registered with the University of the State of New York (State Education Department) and approved by SUNY.
 All curricula are approved for the education of veterans under Public Law 634 (Children of Deceased Veterans) and Public Law 89-358 (Veterans Administration Readjustment Benefits Act of 1966).

 Many specific curricula are accredited by specialized agencies for those professions.
-Such accreditations in Baking & Pastry, Culinary Arts, Medical Assistant, Surgical Technology, Physical Therapist Assistant, Radiologic Technology and Nursing are noted in the program descriptions in the college catalog.
+Such accreditations in Baking & Pastry, Culinary Arts, Medical Assistant, Surgical Technology, Physical Therapist Assistant, Radiologic Technology and Nursing.
+For more information, view their specific accrediting agencies, They can also be found in the program descriptions in the College catalog.

 Governance—The Board of Trustees